 a.
 For Property Details, Property Features, Property Address

-These labels are managed from Admin – Theme Options – Listing labels.
+Property single page – content labels are managed from Admin –> Theme Options –> General -> Listing Labels

 d.
 For Advanced Search labels – custom fields,

-Note 1: If you don’t have custom advanced search enabled, all fields are translated in POEDIT.
+Note 1: If you don’t have custom advanced search enabled, all fields are translated with .po translation)

-Note 2: Dropdowns (All Cities, All Areas, All Types, All Listings – are managed only from POEDIT).
+Note 2: Dropdowns (All Cities, All Areas, All Types, All Listings – are managed only from .po translation).

 Update the .po translation after a theme update